Mineric/canister/README.md

   <img src="canister.png" alt="Canister Logo" width="60" height="90">
 </div>

-Canister is a containerized environment where an agent reside, designed for recursive self-improvement and experimentation.
+Canister is a containerized environment where an agent reside, designed for recursive self-improvement experimentations.

 ## Overview
 Canister agent is a coding agent engineered for self-improvement within a canister which is safe and controlled environment.